httpie/cli/docs/packaging/brew/README.md

-# HTTPie on Homebrew and Linuxbrew
+# HTTPie on Homebrew, and Linuxbrew

 Welcome to the documentation about **packaging HTTPie for Homebrew**.